Posting a poster like this is just wrong and misleading:

 I suspect that is what many parents find — maybe to their surprise or against their prior objections: co-sleeping feels natural, wanting to be close to your child is natural, and it works since everybody gets more rest.

-I tried that Ferber, let-him-cry-it-out method for two nights — and my son and I were in tears for hours.
+I tried the Ferber, let-him-cry-it-out method for two nights — and my son and I were in tears for hours.

 I was in the room with him because I wanted him to at least know that I hadn’t abandoned him, but the whole time a voice inside me kept screaming, “Why does this feel so wrong to me?
 Having him not next to me goes against every instinct I have as a mother!
 Why am I forcing something on us when co-sleeping is working so beautifully?”